 \end{itemize} \end{definition}

-We remark that usually it is supposed $\inf_{x\in \lbrack 0,1]}|D_{x}T|>1$.
-We can suppose that the derivative is bigger than $2$ by considering some iterate of $T$ ( the physical measure of the iterate is the same).
+We remark that usually the definition of piecewise expanding map is weaker, in particular it is supposed $\inf_{x\in \lbrack 0,1]}|D_{x}T|>1$ for some iterate.
+In concrete examples it can be supposed that the derivative is bigger than $2$ by considering some iterate of $T$ ( the physical measure of the iterate is the same).

-We suppose that the map is computable, in the sense that we can compute the probabilities $P_{ij}$ defined in \ref{pij} up to any given accuracy.
-This is the case for example, if the map is given by branches which are given by analytic functions with computable coefficients.
+We suppose that the map is computable, in the sense that we can compute the probabilities $P_{ij}$ defined in \eqref{pij} up to any given accuracy.
+This is the case for example, if the map has branches which are given by analytic functions with computable coefficients.

-It is now well known that piecewise expanding maps have a finite set of ergodic absolutely continuous invariant measures with bounded variation density and if the map is topologically mixing such invariant measure is unique.
+Piecewise expanding maps have a finite set of ergodic absolutely continuous invariant measures with bounded variation density.
+If the map is topologically mixing such invariant measure is unique.

 Such densities are also fixed points of the (Perron Frobenius) operator \footnote{Note that this operator corresponds to the above defined transfer operator, but it acts on densities instead of measures.} $L:L^{1}[0,1]\rightarrow L^{1}[0,1]$ defined by